pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Latent.myst.md

 ### Prediction using `.conditional`

 Next, we extend the model by adding the conditional distribution so we can predict at new $x$ locations.
 Lets see how the extrapolation looks out to higher $x$.
 To do this, we extend our `model` with the `conditional` distribution of the GP.
 Then, we can sample from it using the `trace` and the `sample_posterior_predictive` function.
-This is similar to how Stan uses its `generated quantities {...}` blocks.
+This is similar to how Stan uses its `generated quantities {...}` block.
 We could have included `gp.conditional` in the model *before* we did the NUTS sampling, but it is more efficient to separate these steps.

 ```{code-cell} ipython3
 ---